Independence-based Joint Dereverberation and Separation with Neural Source Model: Background

-where $(\bm{Y}_{n})_{f,t}=(\bm{y}_{f,t})_{n}$.
-In ILRMA-T~\cite{ilrma-t}, $r_{n,f,t} = 1/u_{f,t}(\bm{Y}_{n})$ corresponds to the low-rank non-negative source model~\cite{ilrma}.
-To avoid the large matrix inversions in the update rule derived from iterative projection algorithm~\cite{ip,ilrma-t}, the inverse-free, rank-1 update rules, T-ISS have been proposed~\cite{iss,ilrma-t-iss}.
-The rank-1 corrections of T-ISS are applied in order to $\bm{P}$ (frequency index is omitted).
-For $1 \leq n \leq N$,
+where $\bm{p}^{\mathsf{H}}_{n,f}$ is the $n$th row vector of $\bm{P}_{f}$.
+For the sake of generality, we hereafter refer to the reciprocal of the time-varying variance as the function of $\bm{y}$, i.e., $u_{f,t}(\bm{Y}_{n}) = 1 / r_{n,f,t}$, where $(\bm{Y}_{n})_{f,t}=(\bm{y}_{f,t})_{n}$.
+The unified filter $\bm{P}_{f}$ can be estimated by iteratively minimizing (\ref{eqn:ilrma-t-iss-cost}).
+To avoid large matrix inversions in the update rule derived from iterative projection algorithm~\cite{auxiva_ip,ilrma-t}, the inverse-free rank-1 update rule, T-ISS has been proposed~\cite{iss,ilrma-t-iss}.
+For $1 \leq n \leq M$, the update is done as,